 Working in a school setting, you have close and consistent contact with children and are able to see trends and warning signs earlier than other concerned community members.
-As a mandated reporter, your job is to report any suspicions of abuse.
-Child protection services has the role of investigating alleged abuse.
+As a mandatory reporter, your job is to report any suspicions of abuse.
+Child protection services and law enforcement have the role of investigating it.